gordielachance/post-bookmarks/readme.txt

 Donate link:http://bit.ly/gbreant
 Tags: links,quick links,related links,custom links, post links
 Requires at least: 3.5
-Tested up to: 4.7.3
+Tested up to: 5.1.1
 Stable tag: trunk
 License: GPLv2 or later

-Adds a new metabox to the editor, allowing you to attach a set of related links to any post.
+Manage links attached to a post through a metabox, and setup how they are displayed in your posts...
+With a link favicon.

 == Description ==

-Adds a new metabox to the editor, allowing you to attach a set of related links to any post.
+Manage links attached to a post through a metabox, and setup how they are displayed in your posts...
+With a link favicon.

 * Nice GUI
 * Options page